Sole trader simplified expenses: when they save you money

 Do I need to keep mileage records?

 Yes.
 Even with simplified expenses, you must keep a record of your business miles to support your claim.
 Log the date, destination, purpose, and miles for each business journey.
-Apps like InvoiceAdept can track this automatically.
+Apps like InvoiceAdept can track this automatically, reducing the administrative burden and ensuring accuracy.

 Can a partnership use simplified expenses?